Northern front of the Russian invasion of Ukraine: Stalemate (11–15 March)

 An overnight barrage of missile attacks had destroyed the Vasylkiv Air Base along with its airstrip.
-In addition, the ammunition depot and an oil depot in the town and an oil depot in the village of Kryacky were set ablaze as well.
+In addition, the ammunition depot and an oil depot in the town and an oil depot in the village of Kriachky were set ablaze as well.
 Shelling on the village of Kvitneve at 03:40 set a frozen goods warehouse on fire.
 Russian Defense Ministry spokesman Igor Konashenkov stated that long-range high-precision missiles were used to destroy the military airfield in Vasylkiv and the "main center of radio and electronic intelligence of Ukrainian forces" in Brovary.

 On 13 March, the UK's Ministry of Defence reported that Russian forces were 25 km from the center of Kyiv.

 That day American journalist Brent Renaud was killed and two other journalists were wounded at a checkpoint in Irpin when Russian forces reportedly shot at a car carrying non-Ukrainian journalists.
 Ukrainian forces prevented an attempt by Russian forces to advance further on Kyiv by blowing up a pontoon bridge on the Irpin river near Hostomel and 5 km north of the main bridge on the river.
 Russian advances across the Irpin were also hindered by flooding caused by their own attack on the Kozarovychi dam, which regulates flow from the Kyiv Reservoir.

 On 14 March, Fox News reporter Benjamin Hall was wounded in the village of Horenka while reporting on the conflict near Kyiv.
 Cameraman Pierre Zakrzewski and Oleksandra Kuvshynova, a Ukrainian news producer and fixer, were killed in the same attack.
 Anton Herashchenko, an adviser to the Ukrainian Minister of Internal Affairs, stated that the deaths were caused by Russian shelling.
 Russian forces meanwhile had captured Bucha and half of Irpin by 14 March.

 On 15 March, a new military headquarters responsible for the defense of Kyiv was established.
-Zelenskyy appointed acting Commander of the Joint Forces Oleksandr Pavlyuk as head of the “Kyiv Regional Military Administration” and Eduard Koskalov the new Commander of the Joint Forces.
+Zelenskyy appointed acting Commander of the Joint Forces Oleksandr Pavliuk as head of the "Kyiv Regional Military Administration" and Eduard Koskalov the new Commander of the Joint Forces.
 The National Police of Ukraine stated that one civilian was killed and two others wounded in Hostomel when Russian troops fired at evacuation buses.
 In Bucha, Russian troops captured volunteers and employees of the city council, although they released them the next day.